alm33/curated-list/README.md

 * [Apache Superset](https://github.com/apache/superset)

 ## DB
+* [Use the index Luke](https://use-the-index-luke.com/) index explained for devs for major DB
 * [ArangoDB](https://github.com/arangodb/arangodb)
   ArangoDB is a scalable open-source multi-model database natively supporting graph, document and search.
 All supported data models & access patterns can be combined in queries allowing for maximal flexibility.
 ArangoDB runs on prem, in the cloud – anywhere.
 * [CockroachDB](https://github.com/cockroachdb/cockroach)